iivanoo/covid-apps-observer/data/data_us/reports/resources/gov.nv.dhhs.en___1.2.11/report.md

 <img src="1_star_reviews_wordcloud.png" alt="gov.nv.dhhs.en 1 reviews"/>
 </p>

+> App installed and loaded fine.
+It now refuses to refresh from the time it was downloaded and installed.
+If this app refuses to refresh as it is supposed to, what good does it do me??<br> :date: __2020-10-16 20:09:29__

+> Does not update.
+If it is not updating why have it on my phone.
+I will use it when its start working.<br> :date: __2020-10-16 04:05:36__

 > All Nformations Says Tracng I Would Never Let All Phone Be Trace At All<br> :date: __2020-10-07 01:05:22__

 > doesn't tell you anything cause no one is reporting thru the app.<br> :date: __2020-09-30 23:40:48__